exakat/exakat/docs/Rules.rst

 #################################

-When using an interface as a typehint, properties are not necesseraly available.
+When using an interface as a typehint, properties are not necessarily available.

 An interface is a template for a class, which specify the minimum amount of methods and constants.
 Properties are never defined in an interface, an should not be relied upon.